sidbhaumik/sidb_datascience_projects.github.io/README.md

       **Method used**:
       1. Data Loading and Preprocessing:
-         .
+         a.
 The dataset is loaded into a Pandas dataframe.
-         .
+         b.
 Exploratory data analysis is performed, including checking correlations and creating visualizations.
-         .
+         c.
 Missing values in the 'horsepower' column are handled.
-         .
+         d.
 The data is split into training and testing sets.
       2. Linear Regression Model:
          .
 A linear regression model is trained on the training data.
          .
 Performance metrics like RMSE (root mean squared error), MAE (mean absolute error), and R-squared are calculated